uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * As a node admin, I don't want to have seperate frontend and backend web servers, so I don't have to manage two web servers/services.
     * As a node admin, I want deleted posts stay in the database and only be removed from the UI and API, so I can see what was deleted.
     * As a node admin, I want my node's UI to only communicate with my nodes web server, so I can prevent XSS.
+    * As a node admin, I want the API objects (authors, posts, etc.) to be [identified by their full URL](#ids), to prevent collisions with other node's numbering schemes. *⧟ Part 3-5 only.*

 # Main Concepts